jwbackhouse/ga_extract/README.md

 # ga_extract

-Extract data from Google Analytics using Code Reporting API
+Extracts data from Google Analytics using the [Core Reporting API](https://developers.google.com/analytics/devguides/reporting/core/v3/).

-Currently set up to return pageviews by date for search terms, as defined in input.csv
+Currently set up to return pageviews by date for search terms, as defined in input.csv.

-Requires API key to be set as an environment variable
+Requires API key to be set as an environment variable.